tomodachi94/awesome-computercraft/README.md

 # Awesome ComputerCraft
 Awesome libraries, programs, and mods concerning ComputerCraft and its forks.

+***If you are trying to download ComputerCraft, you are in the wrong place.
+Go to https://www.curseforge.com/minecraft/mc-mods/cc-tweaked or https://www.curseforge.com/minecraft/mc-mods/cc-restitched instead.***

 **Note on acronyms: CC is ComputerCraft, CC:T is ComputerCraft: Tweaked, and CC:R is ComputerCraft: Restitched.**

 ## Mods